cwreed/cv/src/modules/professional.typ

-      sea lice on salmon with quantified uncertainty, yielding a 75% reduction in annotation COGS while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built internal services to orchestrate serving images to models, yielding hundreds of thousands of inferences per day], [Built internal service to automatically curate important data samples for model training and testing],
-    [Built ML dataset registry and software libraries to support model reproducibility and reduce friction to model iteration], [Conduct experiments to estimate effects of research proposals on company objectives],
+      sea lice on salmon with quantified uncertainty, yielding a 75% reduction in annotation COGS while enabling more effective treatment and regulation], [Developed, optimized, and deployed model to detect body wounds on salmon], [Built system to integrate model servers into production pipeline, scaling inferences from tens to hundreds of thousands per day], [Built internal service to automatically curate important training/evaluation samples from production pipeline for human QA], [Built ML dataset registry and Python library with common computer vision preprocessing and annotation methods to support model reproducibility and reduce friction to model iteration], [Conduct experiments to estimate effects of new models and other research proposals on company objectives],
     [Wrote report for investors on the company's plans to advance sustainable aquaculture, establishing internal ESG objectives], ),